tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 - **Stop Distance Validation**: Prevents excessive risk.
 - **Hybrid Entry System**: Adaptive MARKET/LIMIT execution based on strategy type.
 - **Time Stops**: Exits trades if no progress within a set number of bars.
-- **Symbol Blocking System**: Prevents multiple signals on the same symbol, with independent blocking for main strategies and Action Price.
-Automatically excludes stablecoins from analysis.
+- **Symbol Blocking System (Per-Strategy)**: Each strategy independently blocks symbols when it has an active signal.
+Multiple strategies can work on the same symbol simultaneously (e.g., if Donchian has BTCUSDT signal, CVD Divergence can still generate BTCUSDT signal).
+Enables accurate per-strategy statistics and performance tracking.
+Action Price has independent blocking.

 ### Telegram Integration
 - Provides commands for status, strategy details, performance, validation, and latency.